aws-powertools/powertools-lambda-java/docs/core/logging.md

     Always set additional keys as part of your handler method to ensure they have the latest value, or explicitly clear them with [`clearState=true`](#clearing-state).

 ???+ warning "Do not add reserved keys to MDC"
     Avoid adding any of the keys listed in [standard structured keys](#standard-structured-keys) and [additional structured keys](#additional-structured-keys) to your MDC.
-This may cause unindented behavior and will overwrite the context set by Powertools.
-Unlike with StructuredArguments, Powertools will **not** ignore reserved keys set via MDC.
+This may cause unindented behavior and will overwrite the context set by the Logger.
+Unlike with StructuredArguments, the Logger will **not** ignore reserved keys set via MDC.

 ### Removing additional keys